LAWS5162 Jessup International Moot Competition

 - LAWS4101 Legal Process, LAWS4102 Criminal Law, LAWS4103 Contract, LAWS4104 Property, LAWS4106 Torts, LAWS4107 Land Law, LAWS4108 Foundations of Public Law, LAWS5106 Legal Theory and Ethics

-LAWS5165 Public International Law (or equivalent)
+LAWS4109 Legal Theory and Ethics and LAWS5165 Public International Law (or equivalent)

 mental health training considered sufficient by the UWA Law School